 - Undocumented procedures result in numerous (usually unintentional) breaches in policy outside of formal exception/variance processes – Just because a policy is in place, does not mean everyone knows how to implement it.
 Every department in an organisation is responsible to describe how each and every task is accomplished.
 Without procedures and standards, policies can become unenforceable, and every new employee has to reinvent the wheel every time they want to accomplish what should be a standard task.

 - Policies are undistributed, unenforced, or mis-understood – Just because you HAVE policies, or even procedures, if no-one knows where they are, what they mean, or how to measure against them, they are just pieces of paper.
 Security Awareness Training programs should start with a comprehensive look at corporate policies.

-- Poor document management or lack of integration with formalised training mechanisms – Without a robust document management system, it’s very difficult to both maintain the integrity of the policy and procedure documentation, and very difficult to distribute and enforce them.
+- Poor document management or lack of integration with formalised training mechanisms – Without a robust document management system, it’s very difficult to both maintain the integrity of the Policy Set, and very difficult to distribute and enforce it.

-- No feedback or measurement processes – Per the old misquoted cliche; you can’t manage what you can’t measure, and unless policies are seen as living documents with company wide feedback mechanisms in place, they can rapidly become obsolete.
+- No feedback or measurement processes – Per the old misquoted cliché; you can’t manage what you can’t measure, unless policies are seen as living documents with company wide feedback mechanisms in place, they can rapidly become obsolete.

-I do not use the word ‘recommend’ lightly, but I HIGHLY recommend that before you implement ANY aspect of your security or compliance program, you get your policies in place.
+I do not use the word ‘recommend’ lightly, but I HIGHLY recommend that before you implement ANY aspect of your security or compliance program, you get your Policy Set in place.
 At the VERY least do this in parallel with a risk assessment and business process mapping exercise.